 If you have concerns about a child's relationship with food and/or their body, it's a good idea to seek support early.
-You may be able to speak with the child's parents or get input from a psychologist or social worker at your school.
-Alternatively, the Butterfly Foundation has a free and confidential national helpline staffed by qualified mental health professionals.
+You may be able to speak with the child's caregivers or alternatively, the Butterfly Foundation has a free and confidential national helpline staffed by qualified mental health professionals.
 You can contact them on 1800 334 673.